erikyao/erikyao.github.io/_posts/2015-04-24-cpp-generic-containers.md

 	- In addition, it never needs to copy and destroy contained objects during a new storage allocation (like **vector** does), so it is far more efficient than **vector** if you are adding an unknown quantity of objects at either end.
 This means that **vector** is the best choice only if you have a good idea of how many objects you need.
 - A **list** is a doubly linked list, so it’s expensive to move around randomly but cheap to insert an element anywhere.
 	- With a **vector** or **deque**, it is possible to use the indexing `operator[]`, but that doesn’t work with **list**.
+- A **forward_list** is a singly linked list.
+	- Introducced by C++11.
+	- Does not have the size operation.
+- An **array** is a safer, easier-to-use alternative to built-in arrays.
+	- Introducced by C++11.
+	- Like built-in arrays, library **array**s have fixed size.
+As a result, **array** does not support operations to add and remove elements or to resize the container.

 <pre class="prettyprint linenums">
 typedef std::vector&lt;Shape*&gt; Container;